-It’s 5.10 am, waiting for my coffee to brew in the hostel where I’ve been volunteering for the past two weeks.
+It’s 5.10 am, I am waiting for my coffee to brew in the hostel where I’am volunteering.
 One of my characters just woke me up, pulled my feet and said:

 “It’s time to work…come on!
 Everyone else is still asleep.”